bmad-sim/bmad-ecosystem/README.md

 git clone https://github.com/bmad-sim/bmad-external-deps.git
 ```

 The external dependencies repository is simply a set of compressed files.
-A simple bash script is provided to extract these into the `bmad-ecoystem`:
+A simple bash script is provided to extract these into the `bmad-ecosystem`:
 ```bash
 cd bmad-ecosystem
 bash util/extract_external_deps